 The category window is open right now.
 Activate LinkedIn organic, ship the 'alternatives to' pages, fix the offer, and move on press pitches in the next 60 days.
 By Q3 the category will be saturated and these moves will be 3x harder.

 The diagnostic above is a snapshot.
-Continuous mode runs the eight agents on a live cadence — pricing, hiring, narrative, trends — and routes briefs into Slack, Notion, and email.
+Continuous mode runs the 8-agent monitor layer on a live cadence (pricing, hiring, narrative, trends) and routes briefs into Slack, Notion, and email.
 Below is what the same subject would see in their inbox this week.

 One submission.
-Eight agents run.
+22 modules write.
+8 solvers prove.
+1 senior operator signs.
 A diagnostic this comprehensive lands in your inbox within 24 hours.

 REPORT_ABOVE · SUBJECT: COMPETITORINTELLIGENCE.CO · RUN_ID: run_2026_03_14_a8f2c1 · GENERATED FOR DEMONSTRATION